 └─12345 /usr/bin/python3 /usr/bin/fail2ban-server -xf start

-Fail2Ban ships with baseline configuration files located at /etc/fail2ban/jail.conf and /etc/fail2ban/jail.d/defaults-debian.conf.
-Editing those files directly invites merge conflicts during upgrades, so copy them to .local equivalents before making changes.
+Fail2Ban ships with baseline configuration in /etc/fail2ban/jail.conf and /etc/fail2ban/jail.d/defaults-debian.conf.
+Editing those files directly invites merge conflicts during package upgrades because APT overwrites .conf files.
+Instead, create minimal .local override files that contain only the settings you change.

-Fail2Ban always prefers .local files over their .conf counterparts, so your overrides survive package upgrades while the vendor defaults remain available for reference.
+Fail2Ban reads .local files after their .conf counterparts and merges only the keys you define, so your overrides survive upgrades while upstream defaults continue to apply for everything else.

 With your .local files in place, tailor Fail2Ban to match your services and threat model.
 The following examples highlight common tweaks you can drop into /etc/fail2ban/jail.local; adjust values to reflect the services, log locations, and ban policies in your environment.